cyberark/White-Phoenix/README.md

 ### Output files

 **PDF:**
-By default, the output is saved to docx file to allow for editing.
+By default, the output is saved to docx file to allow for editing.<br>
-However, sometimes images are not able to load in the docx, so there is an option the save the files separately.
+However, sometimes images are not able to load in the docx, so there is an option the save the files separately.<br>
-Each object is saved as a seperate file with the object number used as the file name.
+Each object is saved as a seperate file with the object number used as the file name.<br>
-Text objects that use cmap have multiple files created for every possible mapping found in the file as well as a possible hex mapping.
+Text objects that use cmap have multiple files created for every possible mapping found in the file as well as a possible hex mapping.<br>
-Cmap text objects have an aditional part of the name to indicate which mapping was used.
+Cmap text objects have an aditional part of the name to indicate which mapping was used.<br>
-Please note this means that many cmap files will either have meaningless content or possibly duplicates content.
+Please note this means that many cmap files will either have meaningless content or possibly duplicates content.<br>
 Not all image filters are supported however all the image objects are extracted, this means that not all the images are usable.